Anticipation0902/ML-projects/README.md

 # ML-projects
-practice on data-processing and ML training
+practice on data-processing and ML